When Was the Stock Market Created and Why?

 In the late 18th century, the concept of stock trading made its way to the United States.
 The New York Stock Exchange (NYSE) was founded in 1817, initially serving as a meeting point for brokers to trade stocks.
 Over time, the NYSE evolved into one of the largest and most influential stock exchanges in the world, shaping the landscape of American finance.

-See also What Is the India Stock Market and Its Key Players?
+See also What Are Tomorrow’s Stock Market Hours and Opening Times?

 Why Was the Stock Market Created?